aarushverma96/LogViewer/README.md

 # LogViewer

-Application to view your development and production logs in the browser
+Application to view your development and production logs in the browser.

+## Architecture
+For every request made by client side following things takes place :-
+* Logs Controller renders last 10 lines of the log file
+* It calls a background job BrodcastJob.
+* BroadcastJob opens a websocket connection on development/test/production channel to client using ActionCable.
+* Updating file content gets appended to the rendered web page using logs.coffee script.

 ## Installation